10 Things to Get Rid of in Your Bathroom Right Now

 Your dirty laundry

 Look through your cabinets and drawers for products that have a short shelf life.
 Common items include sunscreen, medicine, nail polish, lipstick, and makeup (especially eye makeup).
 Also, make sure to replace items that collect germs and get worn out easily such as loofahs and your toothbrush.
-Watch out for some of these ways you might be cleaning your bathroom wrong.

 Michelle Hale, organizer and co-founder of Henry and Higby suggests taking items out of their original packaging, which tends to be bulky and consolidating your products.
 One example Hale gave was Q-Tips.
 It’s best to take them out of the big box they come in and store in a small container or decorative jar.